 Note that it can take weeks for the report to be completed and available.

-The main reason why you will want to generate and obtain a copy of a police report is so that it can be used as evidence in your insurance claim.
 When you make a claim to your insurance company, they will assign an adjuster to investigate and determine exactly what happened during your car accident and who was at fault.
-A central piece of evidence in this investigation is the police report, which contains a lot of information about the car accident that they will want to know about.
+A central piece of evidence in this investigation will likely be the police report, which contains a lot of information about the car accident that they will take into consideration.

-Note that police reports contain both facts and opinions.
+Note that police reports will likely contain facts, as well at the officer’s conclusions or and opinions formed based on those facts.
 The police officer may offer their thoughts about who was at fault, but the insurance company does not always agree with this assessment.
-This is why it is possible for a police report to be in your favor but for the insurance company to still deny your insurance claim.
-That’s why it’s important to gather your own evidence independent of the police report, as well as work with an experienced motor vehicle accident attorney who can help advocate for you.
+Consequently, it is possible that a a police report may indicate lack of fault on your part, yet the insurer may still attempt to deny your claim.
+That’s why it’s advisable to gather your own evidence independent of the police report, as well as work with an experienced motor vehicle accident attorney who can help advocate for you.

 The process of obtaining a police report and navigating subsequent insurance claims and/or civil lawsuits can be confusing.
 It can help to have an experienced attorney on your side who is familiar with motor vehicle accident cases.

-Not only will they be able to help you obtain your police report with ease, but they will also understand how the report’s contents will affect your ability to be fairly compensated for the loss and damages you suffered as a result of your car accident.
+Not only will they be able to assist you in obtaining a copy of your police report, but they will also understand how the report’s contents will affect your ability to be fairly compensated for the loss and damages you suffered as a result of your car accident, as well as how it can affect any subsequent criminal or civil proceedings.

-In order to have support throughout the entire process of seeking compensation after your accident, it’s recommended to get in touch with and retain legal counsel from the beginning.
+In order to have support throughout the entire process of seeking compensation after your accident, it’s recommended to get in touch with and retain legal counsel from the outset.